José Víctor Crowley

-José Victor Crowley is a self-taught Mexican painter who specializes in abstract informalism.
+José Victor Crowley is a Mexican painter who specializes in abstract informalism.
 He is classified as a member of the Generación de la Ruptura, and his influence is strongly based on his experience in Europe at the beginning of his career.
-His career has spanned over fifty years, becoming a member of Mexico’s Salón de la Plástica Mexicana in 2006.
+Self-taught, his career has spanned over fifty years, becoming a member of Mexico’s Salón de la Plástica Mexicana in 2006.